thomhughes/klee-runner/README.md

   container.
 The default value of `read_only` is True.
 This option is useful for mounting additional files/directories into the container at a specified location.
 For an example of using this see [example_configs/klee_docker_extra_mounts.yml](examples/klee_docker_extra_mounts.yml).
+* `resource_pinning` - **Optional** If specified enables CPU and memory set pinning.
+  If set should map to a dictionary specifying the following options:
+  - `available_cpu_ids` - List of CPU ids to use (run `numactl -H` to get the list of CPUs on your sysystem).
+  - `cpus_per_jobs` - Integer that indicates the number of CPUs to be dedicated.
+  - `use_memset_of_nearest_node` - **Optional** Boolean.
+If true each job will only use the nearest memory node.
+This is only relevant for NUMA systems.
+Default is false.

 ## Invocation info files